 My family is from again the Lower Elwha and Elwha people are the northernmost of the S’Klallam bands.
-My mother again is Violet Charles and the Charles name is very big among the Klallam people.
-There are a lot of English surnames among our tribes of this area including Charles, Johnson, Samson and James, English surnames that were given to the various families as they were identified and moved onto the reservations.
-My great grandmother’s name was Annie Ned.
-She married into the Makah tribe and moved to Neah Bay, the home of the Makah people, and as such I have many Makah relatives as well.
+My mother again is Violet Charles and Charles’s name is very big among the Klallam people.
+There are a lot of English surnames among our tribes of this area including Charles, Johnson, Samson, and James, English surnames that were given to the various families as they were identified and moved onto the reservations.
+My great-grandmother’s name was Annie Ned.
+She married into the Makah tribe and moved to Neah Bay, the home of the Makah people, and as such, I have many Makah relatives as well.
 So the northern Olympia Peninsula is where the Klallam people and the Makah people are.
-I have a family of four brothers and all of us are all active in the culture doing various things like singing, basket making, artwork and stories.
+I have a family of four brothers and all of us are active in the culture doing various things like singing, basket making, artwork, and stories.

 821 209th Ave NE